-Here are answers to common questions about radiation therapy.
-They can help you know what to expect from your care at the OHSU Knight Cancer Institute.
+Here are answers to common questions about radiation therapy at the OHSU Knight Cancer Institute.

 The first step is to see one of our specialists, a doctor called a radiation oncologist, for a consultation.
 Your radiation oncologist will work with your primary doctor and other cancer specialists to help oversee your treatment.
 If radiation therapy is a good option, you and the radiation oncologist will develop a treatment plan.